TheRenegadeCoder/sample-programs-website/docs/projects/factorial/elixir/index.md

 end

 Factorial.main(System.argv())

 ```

 {% endraw %}

-[Factorial](https://sampleprograms.io/projects/factorial) in [Elixir](https://sampleprograms.io/languages/elixir) was written by:
+Factorial in [Elixir](https://sampleprograms.io/languages/elixir) was written by:

 - Jeremy Grifski
 - Parker Johansen
 - pearl2201

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 16 2019 14:19:14.
-The solution was first committed on Oct 12 2019 09:32:34.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution